civitaspo/digdag-operator-ecs_task/README.md

 - **pseudo_terminal**: When this parameter is `true`, a TTY is allocated. (boolean, optional)
 - **readonly_root_filesystem**: When this parameter is `true`, the container is given read-only access to its root file system. (boolean, optional)
 - **repository_credentials**: The private repository authentication credentials to use.
 The configuration map is the same as the snake-cased [API_RepositoryCredentials](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_RepositoryCredentials.html). (map, optional)
+- **secrets**: The secrets to pass to the container. (array of map, optional)
+    - The configuration map is the same as the snake-cased [API_Secret](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_Secret.html).
 - **system_controls**: A list of namespaced kernel parameters to set in the container.
 For more information, see [ECS-Type-ContainerDefinition-systemControls](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_ContainerDefinition.html#ECS-Type-ContainerDefinition-systemControls). (array of map, optional)
     - The configuration map is the same as the snake-cased [API_SystemControl](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_SystemControl.html).
 - **ulimits**: A list of ulimits to set in the container. (array of map, optional)